 top of page

-Culinary Traditions of India Tour
+Culinary Traditions of Eastern India Tour

-Min days required for tour : 14 days
+Min days required for tour : 10 days

 Food is not just a mere source of nutrition, it plays a crucial role in shaping human existence and identity.
 Food unites people, food also differentiates and identifies communities and cultures.
 Apart from imparting multi sensorial experiences of taste, touch, smell, sight and sound food tells us stories about a region, its inhabitants, their culture, traditions and history.
 This culinary journey is beyond Kebabs and Biryanis or the food of the Royals.
 It is about culinary traditions developed in the kitchens of India by mothers and wives.